-Paraglider Mike Kueng and Extreme Mountaineer Stephan Keck are on the slopes of K2 and Broad Peak.
+Paraglider Mike Kueng and Extreme Mountaineer Stephan Keck were on the slopes of K2 and Broad Peak this summer.

-The duo always have fun on the mountains so they are definitely worth watching.
+The duo always have fun on the mountains so were definitely worth watching.

 (July 9th – Stephan Keck paraglides from Broad Peak Camp 3 to K2 Base Camp)